 When you optimize the COUNT DISTINCT function, distinct key information must be saved in the state data of the aggregate node.
 If a large number of distinct keys exist, the read/write overhead of state data is high.
-This situation causes a bottleneck in job performance optimization.
+This causes a bottleneck in the performance optimization of jobs.
 In many cases, accurate computation is not necessary.
-If you are willing to achieve high job performance at the expense of a small portion of accuracy, you can use the APPROX_COUNT_DISTINCT function.
+If you want to achieve high job performance at the expense of a small portion of accuracy, you can use the APPROX_COUNT_DISTINCT function.
 APPROX_COUNT_DISTINCT supports miniBatch and local-global optimization on the aggregate node.
 When you use this function, make sure that the following requirements are met:

 - The input data does not contain retract messages.

-- A large number of distinct keys exist, such as unique visits (UVs).
+- A large number of distinct keys, such as unique visitors (UVs), exist.
 The APPROX_COUNT_DISTINCT function cannot bring obvious benefits if only a small number of distinct keys exist.